-When you pay into your pension pot (up to £60,000 per year, or 100% of earnings, if less), you will receive tax relief on the contributions.
+When you pay into your pension pot (up to the higher of 100% of earnings or £3,600), you will receive tax relief on your contributions.
 So, to make a total contribution of, for example, £100:

-You will need to claim any tax relief over the basic rate via your annual tax return.
+You will need to claim any tax relief over the basic rate via HMRC.